djeada/Statistics-Notes/notes/time_series_analysis/forecasting.md

 2. **Mean Squared Error (MSE)**: The average of the squared differences between the predicted and actual values.
 3. **Root Mean Squared Error (RMSE)**: The square root of the MSE.
 4. **Mean Absolute Percentage Error (MAPE)**: The average of the absolute percentage differences between the predicted and actual values.

-It is crucial to select an appropriate model and evaluate its performance using historical data before making forecasts.
-This process, known as model validation, helps ensure that the chosen model is accurate and reliable.